-A Total Maximum Daily Load (TMDL) analysis was conducted for Pearly Lake, New Hampshire.
-Pearly Lake is on the 2012 Section 303(d) List of impaired waters for impairment of the Primary Contact Recreation use due to chlorophyll a (chl a) and cyanobacteria hepatoxic microsystins (cyanobacteria).
-It is also listed for impairment of the aquatic life use due to low dissolved oxygen (DO), chl a and total phosphorus (TP).
-This effort included the construction of a nutrient budget and setting a target value for phosphorus such that algal growth and bloom formation would meet applicable water quality standards and thresholds.
+A Total Maximum Daily Load (TMDL) analysis was conducted for Captain Pond in Salem, New Hampshire.
+Captain Pond is on the 2016 Section 303(d) List of impaired waters for impairment of the Aquatic Life use due to chlorophyll a (chl a), low dissolved oxygen saturation (DO) and total phosphorus (TP).
 Reducing phosphorus concentrations and associated algal growth should also improve the dissolved oxygen conditions in the deep areas of the lake.
-Existing TP loads were then reduced and allocated among the various sources of TP until the target TP concentration and load was achieved.
+The TMDL analysis included: 1) the construction of a nutrient budget; 2) development of a target value for phosphorus such that algal growth and bloom formation would meet applicable water quality standards and thresholds; and 3) an estimate of the TP load reduction needed to achieve the target TP concentrations and how those load reductions could be allocated among the various sources of TP.

 Modeling was conducted to predict in-lake TP concentration, as well as chl a concentrations, algal bloom frequency and secchi disk transparency.
-Existing sources of TP were assumed to be from atmospheric deposition, internal loading, septic systems (within 125 feet of the lake), waterfowl, residual loading from a former surface water discharge from the Franklin Pierce University (FPU) wastewater treatment plant, and watershed loads.
-The in-lake target TP concentration was set at 14 ug/L, which is the predicted TP concentration associated with the model run simulating natural conditions (i.e., no human influence).
-The corresponding loading for the target scenario is approximately 132 kg/yr.
-The analysis suggests that the current TP load to Pearly Lake will need to be reduced by approximately 44% (105 kg/yr) overall in order to meet the target.
-A scenario showing potential load reductions for achieving this overall target is provided although it is recognized that other combinations of source load reductions are possible.
+Existing sources of TP were determined to be from atmospheric deposition, internal loading, septic systems (within 125 feet of the lake), waterfowl and watershed loads.
+The in-lake target TP concentration was set at 12 ug/L, which is the predicted TP concentration for mesotrophic lakes that will result in attainment of surface water quality criteria and thresholds for chl a, DO, as well as cyanobacteria.
+The corresponding loading for the target scenario is approximately 75.7 kg/yr.
+The analysis suggests that the current TP load to Captain Pond will need to be reduced by approximately 39% (49.3 kg/yr) overall in order to meet the target.
+A scenario focusing on reductions in waterfowl and watershed loads to achieve this overall target is provided although it is recognized that other combinations of source load reductions are possible.

-Successful implementation of this TMDL will not be based on meeting the in-lake target TP concentration of 14 ug/l or the reduction target of 44% (105 kg/yr).
-Rather, compliance will be based on continued lake monitoring and assessment of monitoring results using the methods described for assessing water quality standards attainment in the most recent version of the Consolidated Assessment Listing Methodology (CALM) for the response variables (DO, cyanobacteria, and chl a), with the exception that the mean and peak chl a thresholds will be 5 and 17 ug/L respectively.
+Successful implementation of this TMDL will not be based on meeting the in-lake target TP concentration of 12 ug/l or the reduction target of 39% (49.3 kg/yr).
+Rather, compliance will be based on continued lake monitoring and assessment of monitoring results using the methods described for assessing water quality standards attainment in the most recent version of the Consolidated Assessment Listing Methodology (NHDES, 2016) for the response variables (DO, cyanobacteria, and chl a).

-General guidance for implementation, monitoring and for obtaining Clean Water Act (Section 319) funding for nonpoint source control is also provided.
-Monitoring is recommended as a first step to confirm some of the assumptions used to calibrate the model.
-To track progress towards the load reduction goal, it is recommended that estimates of TP reductions associated with each load reduction activity be quantified.
+Guidance for implementation, monitoring and for obtaining Clean Water Act (Section 319) funding for nonpoint source control is also provided.
+Monitoring is recommended to document the in-lake response, trends, and compliance with water quality criteria and thresholds following implementation of TP reduction measures.
 After significant load reductions have been implemented, monitoring should be conducted to determine if compliance has been achieved or if additional reductions are necessary.
 This is especially important when the estimated TP load reductions associated with implemented activities approach the load reduction goal since it's possible that, due to the model uncertainties, compliance will be achieved before the TP load reduction goal is met.
 The process of implementing load reduction activities and monitoring in a step-wise fashion is called phased implementation and is the recommended approach for implementing this TMDL.